ivanorsolic95/blog-preview-card-frontend-mentor/README.md

 ### Continued development

-Instead of the HTML /<br> tag, I used margins to add line breaks in the paragraph.
-Margins are a better option than the /<br> tag when talking about responsiveness, but I think it should be a better solution, so I will continue to try the other options.
+Instead of the HTML `<br>` tag, I used margins to add line breaks in the paragraph.
+Margins are a better option than the `<br>` tag when talking about responsiveness, but I think it should be a better solution, so I will continue to try the other options.

 ### Useful resources